urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 # Storage
 ## SATA - Serial Advanced Technology Attachment
-For the typical consumer desktop and laptop computers, most hard drives use SATA cables for data transfer and power.
+For the typical consumer desktop and laptop computers.
+Most hard drives use SATA cables for data transfer and power.
 - Cheaper.
 - Used for archiving.
 - Connects to a dozen or so storage devices.